Select recordings mentioned in

 Sources

-“Mr. Roosevelt” from Franklin D. Roosevelt Presidential Library, SRD 74-12.
+“Mr. Roosevelt” from Franklin D. Roosevelt Presidential Library, Hyde Park, New York.